 &lt;sup>5This is the size of the phase separator used at LNGS.
 It was chosen as appropriate for the test but is not comparable to the system that will be used in DS-20k.

 Figure 3: P&ID of the UAr cryogenics system test bed.
 See appendix A for a legend of the symbols.

 Figure 4: Condenser box.
 (Left): CAD model of the condenser box with inside view.
-(Right): Picture of the construction, with the pneumatic valves on top of the dome, and the heat exchanger cascade and condenser installed.
+(Right): Picture of the construction.